greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/GRANT.html.md

 If `WITH ADMIN OPTION` is specified, the member may in turn grant membership in the role to others, and revoke membership in the role as well.
 Without the admin option, ordinary users cannot do that.
 A role is not considered to hold `WITH ADMIN OPTION` on itself, but it may grant or revoke membership in itself from a database session where the session user matches the role.
 Database superusers can grant or revoke membership in any role to anyone.
 Roles having `CREATEROLE` privilege can grant or revoke membership in any role that is not a superuser.

+If `GRANTED BY` is specified, the grant is recorded as having been done by the specified role.
+Only database superusers may use this option, except when it names the same role executing the command.

 Unlike the case with privileges, membership in a role cannot be granted to `PUBLIC`.
+Note also that this form of the command does not allow the noise word `GROUP` in role\_specification.

 **GRANT on Protocols**